-City of Ocean Shores Tsunami Evacuation Tower, Ocean Shores Elementary Site Ocean Shores, Washington Forming the north end of Grays Harbor, the Ocean Shores peninsula is relatively wide, has many bisecting waterways and bridges, and lacks natural high ground for tsunami evacuation.
+City of Ocean Shores Tsunami Evacuation Tower, Ocean Shores, Washington Forming the north end of Grays Harbor, the Ocean Shores peninsula is relatively wide, has many bisecting waterways and bridges, and lacks natural high ground for tsunami evacuation.
 The community participated in Project Safe Haven which identified Ocean Shores Elementary School as an ideal site for an evacuation tower.
 Degenkolb developed a conceptual design for a tsunami evacuation tower sited just north of the elementary school.
 The tower will accommodate at least 800 people on two levels with the first safe refuge level located 50 feet above grade.
-Degenkolb assisted the City of Ocean Shores on a successful FEMA hazard mitigation grant application to obtain \$3.59m in funding for the project and was recently selected to complete the design phase of the project.
-Construction is likely to start in spring of 2023.
+Degenkolb assisted the City of Ocean Shores on a successful FEMA hazard mitigation grant application to obtain \$3.59m in funding for the project and was recently selected to complete

 City of Westport Tsunami Evacuation Tower, Westport, Washington The Westport Marina District is a popular tourist destination and is home base for Washington's coastal seafood industry.
 Westport is also vulnerable to a Cascadia earthquake and tsunami and the Marina District represents a compelling location for an evacuation tower.
 Degenkolb partnered with the City in developing a conceptual design for a 1,000-person multi-purpose tsunami vertical evacuation tower.
-The tower is planned to serve as a viewing platform and can accommodate a variety of gradelevel events such as farmers market and performance stage.
+The tower is planned to serve as a viewing platform and can accommodate a variety of grade-level events such as farmers market and performance stage.
 Degenkolb also assisted the City with a successful FEMA BRIC grant application that will provide over \$13M in funding for the project.